jeomin12/MyClean-/user_stories/user_story_07_RatingSystem.md

 # UI Design:
-* (New, not in the textbook)
-* Many user stories are connected to a User interface.
-* Insert a mockup design screenshot using any prototyping tools, e.g. [https://ninjamock.com/](https://ninjamock.com/)
+* Mockup design screenshot for Rating system,https://ninjamock.com/Designer/Workplace/202376642/ShoppingPage01

+user_stories/Screenshot 2025-02-13 214556.png

 # Completed:
 * (New, not in the textbook)